jballouz/quant/README.md

 # quant
-Author: Joseph J. G. Ballouz
+Author: Joseph J. G. Ballouz, PhD

 Finance and Machine Learning Projects and Experiments

 This file contains the following projects: